hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 * Standard Finishes: Walnut,Cherry,Maple, and Oak (other veneers available for quote upon request)
 * Pricing: $2,895/pair (includes free shipping to the mainland USA)

-It is worth mentiong that this speaker can also be purchased [in kit form (without cabinets) from Selah for $1495/pair](http://www.selahaudio.com/purezza-kit).
+It is worth mentioning that this speaker can also be purchased [in kit form (without cabinets) from Selah for $1495/pair](http://www.selahaudio.com/purezza-kit).

 <br>